smilingfroggy/Art-Gallery/README.md

     ```$ touch .env```

-    Login and create applications at https://imgur.com to get ClientID for `.env` file
+    To upload image with admin account, login and create applications at https://imgur.com to get ClientID for `.env` file

 5. Run it